Pangolian/7826Code/README.md

 ### Swerve Drive
 Programmed by [manfart2021](https://github.com/manfart2021)
 ### Slowing down functions
-Programmed by [SuperBoyne](https://github.com/SuperBoyne) and Elijah
+Programmed by [SuperBoyne](https://github.com/SuperBoyne) and Jetvac2
 ## Vision
 - Initially tried to use Kangaroo + GRIP for processing
 - After struggling to get the Kangaroo working for our first competition, we switched to a Limelight 2+ <!-- Picture of the Limelight mount here? -->